-CERTIFICATE OF ADVANCED GRADUATE STUDIES IN LEADERSHIP STUDIES
+CERTIFICATE OF ADVANCED GRADUATE STUDIES IN LEADERSHIP STUDIES (CAGS)

-Ph.D. students who successfully complete 36 credits may apply to receive a Certificate of Advanced Graduate Studies in Leadership Studies without additional coursework or tuition.
+Once Ph.D. students who successfully complete 36 credits, the Certificate of Advanced Graduate Studies in Leadership Studies will be designated on the student's transcript, without additional coursework or tuition.
+To receive a hard copy certificate, students must apply and submit a fee.